Brookdale Senior Living : Hurricane Dorian Update | MarketScreener

 -

-Memory care residents will be relocated to either Brookdale Atrium Way or Brookdale Crown Point in Jacksonville, Fla.
+Memory care residents at Brookdale Atrium Way and Brookdale Crown Point in Jacksonville, Fla., will return home Thursday, September 5th.